 Data Protection

 Data Protection legislation applies to 'personal data' that is, data about identifiable living individuals.
-Those who decide how and why personal data are processed (data controllers), must comply with the rules of good information handling, known as the data protection principles, and the other requirements of the Data Protection Act.
+Those who decide how and why personal data are processed (data controllers), must comply with the rules of good information handling, known as the data protection principles, and the other requirements of current Data Protection legislation.

 Data protection ensures that information held about you is processed in accordance with the rights provided under data protection legislation.
 This safeguards and prohibits any non-compliant or unauthorised processing.